coachofanalytics/dev/docs/01_GETTING_STARTED/CURSOR_AI_GUIDE.md

 ### Deploying to UAT (Allowed)

 **Pre-Deployment Checklist:**
+1. ✅ Tested on cloned database with real data
-1. ✅ All regression tests pass
+2. ✅ All regression tests pass
+3. ✅ Migrations tested on clone (if applicable)
-2. ✅ Documentation updated
+4. ✅ Documentation updated
-3. ✅ Changes committed to git
+5. ✅ Changes committed to git
-4. ✅ Reviewed by user (if major change)
+6. ✅ Reviewed by user (if major change)

 **Deployment Commands:**
 ```bash